 Information for Construction Volunteers

-With the exception of our weekday individual volunteers who may simply arrive on site without pre-registering (assuming you’ve already completed and submitted the Volunteer Form), all volunteers must be registered to work any of our build days, either directly with the RVHFH office with the Volunteer Manager, or through their group coordinators directly.
+With the exception of our weekday individual volunteers, who may simply arrive on site without pre-registering (assuming you’ve already completed and submitted the Volunteer Form), all volunteers must be registered to work on any of our build days, either directly with the RVHFH office with the Volunteer Manager, or through their group coordinators directly.

 Before You Come

 BE ON TIME: Our day begins at 8:15 AM and runs until 3:30 PM.
 Please be prepared to stay and work the entire time.

 PARKING: Parking can be limited at various build sites; therefore, we recommend carpooling whenever possible.

 REQUIRED SAFETY TRAINING: Before coming to work on-site, please take time to review our Habitat for Humanity Safety videos.
 Follow the online instructions and, when ready, click on the image that says “CLICK HERE TO TAKE VOLUNTEER COURSE”.
 Enter your Employee Access Code: W8NAEBTG and select “Submit”.
 Then, select the following recommended course: Volunteering On A Habitat for Humanity Job Site.
 Once complete, you are welcome to explore and/or take additional courses that may interest you.

 What to Wear